alindaByamukama/zm-reviews4u/README.md

 # or: composer create-project johnpbloch/wordpress .

 # 3. Configure environment
-cp .env.example .env           # fill in DB creds, salts cp wp-config-sample.php wp-config.php  # or load from .env
+Run the two commands below to copy the sample environment and config files: cp .env.example .env                   # Step 1: Create your environment file cp wp-config-sample.php wp-config.php  # Step 2: Set up WordPress config (if not already done)

+Open .env and fill in your database credentials and secret key values.
+You can generate WordPress salts here: https://api.wordpress.org/secret-key/1.1/salt/

+If you're using the .env approach, uncomment the dotenv loader lines at the top of wp-config.php.

+Make sure Composer is installed, then run: composer install

+You're ready to run WordPress locally!

 # 4. Database
 mysql -u root -p \